atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i t ’r Vi’^ *
 “I am afraid that you mifunderstang
 { ' ■. * ' ', ’ r ' ** ' \ >'' * t * • T; ■>
-tpe, Sir; ” replied Lewfon y “but were Wiy worst apprehensions to be welj.^ groundet^ still she would be dearer ‘‘ to me than any other woman : still
+tpe, Sir; " replied Lewfon y “but were Wiy worst apprehensions to be welj.^ groundet^ still she would be dearer ‘‘ to me than any other woman : still
 ^ ' ', ' A' rn, ^.
 |. st would I endeavour, send hope, to.
-I st make her happy.”
+I st make her happy."
 r •.%'■' tt ■ / : '■ ■.. ■
 1. : V, ■ ' ^ ^ ^ ■
 A... ...
 '. •, < » e
 i.
-“That is imppffible, ” Said Mr. Seshy. > fa
+“That is imppffible, " Said Mr. Seshy. > fa
 'Ar *< Will you not give me leave to Speak
 * tt
 ** to her upon the Subjest which lies
 J ■ *. t
-“nearest to my heart ?” : -
+“nearest to my heart ?" : -
 V ♦ ^
 0
 , “You must do as you, please; .shift
 “if she consents, stie is no longer shiy;
-'“daughter.”.. *
+'“daughter.".. *
 , S I 4 You
 *
 \